 ✔️ Why should you try it?

-- Can Be Frozen: These cookies freeze beautifully, which means you can make a big batch and store them in the freezer for later.
+- These cookies freeze well, allowing you to make a big batch and store them for later.

-- Add Different Flavours to the Basic Recipe: While these cookies are delicious on their own, you can easily switch up the flavors by adding different ingredients to the basic recipe.
-Try adding chopped nuts, dried fruit, or chocolate chips to give your cookies a unique twist.
+- While delicious on their own, you can easily customise them by adding nuts, dried fruit, or chocolate chips for a unique twist.

 🥘 Ingredients